For almost 200 years Christ Episcopal Church has serenaded residents with its bells,

 Christ Episcopal Church, founded in 1762, is the oldest English-speaking congregation in Reading, Pennsylvania.
 The present building was built between 1825-26 and many of its Neo-gothic elements were added during a major renovation in 1847.
 The majestic stone spire was constructed in the early 1860s.
 It was designed by Edward Tuckerman Potter, an American architect also known for designing the Mark Twain House in Hartford, Connecticut and Nott Memorial Hall at Union College, both of which are also National Historic Landmarks.

 The architecture of Christ Episcopal Church features many Neo-gothic elements befitting a cathedral including hammer-beam construction the length of the nave, ribbed vaults, and lancet arches and windows.
 Trefoil motifs appear in the lovely stained-glass windows and in painted decoration throughout.
-The bell tower houses a fine “chime” of bells which were cast in Troy, New York, and installed in its tower in 1874.
+The bell tower houses a fine “chime” of ten bells which were cast in the Meneely Bell Foundry in West Troy, New York, and installed in its tower in 1874.
 They are played manually by two chimers and serve as a call to worship at the noonday Eucharist and special services, and a call to mindfulness for those in downtown Reading as they go about their everyday business.

 About Restoration Artisans and the Buttress Stabilization Project